ML-Aksh/COV-AID/README.md

 # COV-AID

 # PROJECT SUMMARY
+_Quick Summary of what I did and how you can use these tools_
 <ul>
   <li> Designed, evaluated, and compared the performance of 20 convolutional neural networks in classifying CT images as COVDI-19 positive, healthy, and as suffering from other pulmonary lung infections
   <li> Established efficacy of using EfficientNets for COVID-19 Diagnosis